By Meagan Foxx, LPC, LISAC

-When we experience a divorce, we are not just grieving the end of our marriage.
+When we experience divorce grief, we are not just sad because of the end of our marriage.
 The pain is experienced in layers and at times all at once.
 Along with grieving the loss of our relationship, we grieve the loss of our family, of seeing our children every day, of our financial and emotional security, of our friendships we lost because they chose him or her over us, of the relationships with our in-laws, of lost hopes, dreams, and our futures.
 We even grieve the loss of ourselves.

 I can still recall what compelled that slight smile in the park that day: it was the laughter of a family—the joyful sound of two loving parents and a child in the midst of a warm embrace.
 My heart sank, and my gut began to ache.
 Then the tears came.
 I was still grieving.